When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 By eggs, I mean real eggs.

-A local delicacy in Dongyang, China, regular chicken or duck eggs are immersed in the urine of children under ten years of age.
+In Dongyang, China, regular chicken or duck eggs are soaked in the urine of boys under the age of ten.

 Egg makers gather urine from primary school volunteer kids.
 Locals are willing to pay twice for these bad guys with the notion that these eggs are great for body circulation.